japila-books/apache-spark-internals/docs/core/ContextCleaner.md

 start(): Unit
 ----

-start starts the <<cleaningThread, cleaning thread>> and an action to request the JVM garbage collector (using `System.gc()`) on regular basis per xref:ROOT:configuration-properties.adoc#spark.cleaner.periodicGC.interval[spark.cleaner.periodicGC.interval] configuration property.
+start starts the <<cleaningThread, cleaning thread>> and an action to request the JVM garbage collector (using `System.gc()`) on regular basis per ROOT:configuration-properties.md#spark.cleaner.periodicGC.interval[spark.cleaner.periodicGC.interval] configuration property.

 The action to request the JVM GC is scheduled on <<periodicGCService, periodicGCService executor service>>.

-start is used when SparkContext is xref:ROOT:spark-SparkContext-creating-instance-internals.adoc#_cleaner[created].
+start is used when SparkContext is ROOT:spark-SparkContext-creating-instance-internals.md#_cleaner[created].

 == [[periodicGCService]] periodicGCService Single-Thread Executor Service